philyboysmith/wsrt/content/collections/pages/river-emergency.md

             type: text
             text: "A huge number of invasive species are known to have set up home in and around our rivers.\_ Their impact on our native species can be catastrophic.
 The American Mink is one of the worst offenders - where mink live water voles dare not tread.
 Water voles cannot have a hope of returning to their homes whilst mink are inhabiting these rivers.\_"
       -
+        type: set
+        attrs:
+          id: lw6yxq79
+          values:
+            type: image
+            image: wildlife/water-vole.jpg
+            size: md
+            caption: 'Water voles have been forced out of much of their habitat by mink' -
         type: paragraph
         content:
           -